TcMenu/IoAbstraction/README.md

 # IoAbstraction for Arduino and mbed summary

+Dave Cherry / TheCodersCorner.com make this library available for you to use.
+It takes me significant effort to keep all my libraries current and working on a wide range of boards.
+Please consider making at least a one off donation via the sponsor button if you find it useful.
+In forks, please keep text to here intact.

 This library provides several useful extensions that make programming Arduino / mbed for non-trivial apps simpler.
 There are many different practical and familiar examples packaged with it in the `examples` folder.
 Below I cover each of the main functions briefly with a link to more detailed documentation.
 The API is almost identical between Arduino and mbed making it easier to port between the two.

-## Full API documentation
+## Documentation and questions

 Along with ths quick start guide and the examples also see:

 * [IoAbstraction documentation pages](https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/)
 * [IoAbstraction reference documentation](https://www.thecoderscorner.com/ref-docs/ioabstraction/html)

+There is a forum where questions can be asked, but the rules of engagement are: **this is my hobby, I make it available because it helps others**.
+Don't expect immediate answers, make sure you've recreated the problem in a simple sketch that you can send to me.
+Please consider making at least a one time donation using the sponsor link above before using the forum.

 * [TCC Libraries community discussion forum](https://www.thecoderscorner.com/jforum/)
 * I also monitor the Arduino forum [https://forum.arduino.cc/], Arduino related questions can be asked there too.

 ## Installation for Arduino IDE

 This library is available in library manager on both Arduino and PlatformIO, this is the best choice for most people.
-It should automatically install the dependency, [TaskManagerIO](https://github.com/davetcc/TaskManagerIO).
+It should automatically install the dependencies, [TaskManagerIO](https://github.com/davetcc/TaskManagerIO) and [SimpleCollections](https://github.com/davetcc/SimpleCollections).
 If for some reason it does not install the dependency, please also install it manually.
 It is highly recommended that you install the libraries using your library manager.

 ## Installation for PlatformIO (Arduino or mbed)

 Use the platformIO library manager to get the library.
 It's called 'IoAbstraction'.
-It should automatically include "TaskManagerIO" as it's a dependency.
+It should automatically include "TaskManagerIO" and "SimpleCollections" as it's a dependency.

-## This library is based on TaskManagerIO
+## This library is based on TaskManagerIO and SimpleCollections

 Take a look at the [TaskManagerIO repo](https://github.com/davetcc/TaskManagerIO) for more information about how task manager works, this library relies heavily on task manager.

+Also, this library uses [SimpleCollections](https://github.com/davetcc/SimpleCollections) within switches and a few other areas.

 ## BasicIoAbstraction - easily interchange between pins, PCF8574, MCP23017 and shift registers.